ewannthomas/farmer_agency_vdsa/data_docs/data_wrang.md

 #### Coping mechanisms

 The coping mechanisms schedule of the GES questionnaire collects information from hosueholds related to the fact whether their livelihoods were affected by any severe drought/flood/pest/diseases/misfortunes.
 If yes, whether they received any support from the government.
-There are 3 parts to this schdeule:
+There are 4 parts to this schdeule:

 ##### Coping Mechanisms

+##### Government Assistance

+The governemnt assistance section enquires whether the household received any assistance from the government.
+And if yes, what is the assistance.

+As per the data is concerned, this contains only information about households which received governemnet assistance.
+Moreover the there are mutiple households which recived multiple assistance during the same time period.
+Beyond that, the `assist_type` column, listing the assistance received by each household, conatins only string values and need some other processing method to make inferences out of it.

 ##### Reliability ranking